MeenaAru/AWS-Cloud/Cloud Concepts.md

 Vertical-scaling is often limited to the capacity constraints of a single machine, scaling beyond that capacity often involves downtime and comes with an upper limit.
 With horizontal-scaling it is often easier to scale dynamically by adding more machines in parallel.
 Hence, in most cases, horizontal-scaling is recommended over vertical-scaling.

-## AWS Elastic Load Balancer (ELB)
-Is a service that distributes the incoming application traffic to multiple targets that you define.
-- Application Load Balancer (Http and https) More intteligent
-- Network Load Balancer(TCP/TLS) More faster
-- Classic Load Balancer Not used now.
-- Gateway Load Balancer

 ## The difference between AWS-managed services and customer-managed services:
 - For AWS-managed services such as Amazon RDS and Amazon DynamoDB, AWS is responsible for performing all the operations needed to keep the service running.